brodybits/insecure-sqlite-fauxcrypt-batch-connection-core-preview-wip0101/README.md

-# SQLite fauxcrypt batch connection core preview 2020-01
+# INSECURE SQLite fauxcrypt batch connection core preview 2020-01

+INSECURE due to use of a key function that does not apply any encryption

-using fake `sqlite3_key` for testing purposes
+(using fake `sqlite3_key` for testing purposes; export notices may still apply with the functionality)

 based on: [`github:brodybits/sqlite-batch-connection-support-preview-2020-01`](https://github.com/brodybits/sqlite-batch-connection-support-preview-2020-01)